MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3dhlsl/d3dx-r16g16-unorm-to-float2.md

 *packedInput*
 </dt> <dd>

-Os dados de sombreador empacotados.
+Os dados do sombreador embalado.

 </dd> </dl>

 ## <a name="return-value"></a>Valor retornado

-Os dados do sombreador desempacodados.
+Os dados do sombreador desempacotado.

 ## <a name="requirements"></a>Requisitos